Wednesday, September 27, 2023

 • Follow orders on the hot work permit.

 Apart from these causes, fire origin and cause investigations have also revealed various other factors responsible for igniting industrial fires.
-These causes include inflammable liquids and gasses, faulty equipment and machinery, improper housekeeping practices, and human error.
-Fire accidents damage and destroy property, costing thousands of dollars and even sometimes can cause injury or death to employees.
+These causes include flammable liquids and gasses, faulty equipment and machinery, improper housekeeping practices, and human error.
+Fire accidents damage and destroy property, costing thousands of dollars, and even sometimes can cause injury or death to employees.
 Industries can do a lot to protect against fire, but the best defense is to prevent a fire from starting in the first place.

 William J. McGoldrick